gokifujiya/Portfolios-Samples-for-Biginners/README.md

 # Portfolios-Samples-for-Biginners
-They are portfolios samples for beginners at Recursion.
+This is a portfolio sample for beginners in Recursion.